usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 2/Module Two Outline.md

 **Optional Activity**
-- Conduct a module retrospective.
+- Conduct a module retrospective:
   - Participants share what they liked about the module, what went well, what they didn’t like, and what didn’t go well, as well as ways the module delivery or learning could be enhanced for future iterations.